Year over year, Colombian import purchases increased by 26.7% from $61.1 billion during 2021.

 Colombia’s Main Machinery Imports

-Among these import subcategories, Colombian purchases of heavy machinery such as bulldozers, excavators and road rollers (up 97.1%), air or vacuum pumps (up 46.9%) then refrigerators and freezers (up 44.9%) grew at the fastest pace from 2020 to 2021.
+Among these import subcategories, Colombian purchases of miscellaneous machinery (up 89.9%), heavy machinery such as bulldozers, excavators and road rollers (up 43.6%), then piston engine parts (up 40.1%) grew at the fastest pace from 2021 to 2022.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of machinery-related imports among Colombian businesses and consumers.